-OCR looks forward to receiving the District's first monitoring report, which was due by January 18, 2017.
+OCR looks forward to receiving the District's first monitoring report by February 9, 2017.
 For questions about implementation of the Agreement, please contact Noel Nightingale, Lead Attorney, who will be monitoring the District's implementation, by telephone at (206) 607-1632 or by e-mail at noel.nightingale@ed.gov.
 For questions about this letter, you may also contact me by telephone at (206) 607-1612 or by e-mail at paul.goodwin@ed.gov.